-This information was collected from the Washoe County SANE on July 20, 2018, and the Family Support Council on October 19, 2018.
+This information was collected from the Douglas County Sexual Assault Advocate on July 20, 2018, and the Family Support Council on July 29, 2024.

-Rape kits are processed through the Washoe County Crime lab and then returned to the Douglas County Sheriff's Office.
+Rape kits are processed through the Washoe County Crime lab and then returned to Douglas County Sheriff's Office.
 Kits are kept as evidence indefinitely.

-This information was collected from the Douglas County Sheriff's Office on July 31, 2018.
+This information was collected from the Douglas County Sheriff's Victim Advocate on July 29, 2024.

 When a victim-survivor requests a forensic exam, both the forensic exam and initial medical care are paid for by the county.
 The medical provider should bill the Douglas County Sheriff's Office for reimbursement.
-For any additional expenses, the victim-survivor can apply to the Victims of Crime Program (VOCP).
+For any additional expenses, the victim- survivor can apply to the Victims of Crime Program (VOCP).